 - Guidance for this Christian life is through one’s Christian elders.

 - Eventually, all persons get physically resurrected.
 Those saved to everlasting blessedness in God’s presence.
-But all others to eternal punishment, which is separation from God.
+But all others to eternal separation from God.

 - Jesus will physically return to this earth in blessing on those who accept His salvation.
 But also in judgment upon all others.